ArduPilot/ardupilot_wiki/dev/source/docs/code-overview-sensor-drivers.rst

 .. image:: ../images/code-overview-sensor-driver-uart1.png

-Within the LightWare serial driver's startup code, it first finds which UART the user would like to use via the serial_manager class which looks for the parameters settings described above.
+Within the serial driver's `backend code <https://github.com/ArduPilot/ardupilot/blob/master/libraries/AP_RangeFinder/AP_RangeFinder_Backend_Serial.cpp>`__, it first finds which UART the user would like to use via the serial_manager class which looks for the parameters settings described above.

 .. image:: ../images/code-overview-sensor-driver8.png